 He has also authored several books, including Schools & the Law (Juta), the Skills Development Handbook (Juta) (co-author), and the Law & Policy Handbook on Public Transport (Juta).

 He received a Bachelor of Arts (BA) in 1987 and a Bachelor of Laws (LLB) in 1989, both from the University of the Witwatersrand.
-He has a Regulatory Impact Analysis (RIA) Certificate from the College of Europe (2007) and a Project Management Certificate from the University of Johannesburg (2002) and a Commercial Mediation Certificate from the University of Cape Town (2019).
+He has a Regulatory Impact Analysis (RIA) Certificate from the College of Europe (2007), a Project Management Certificate from the University of Johannesburg (2002) and a Commercial Mediation Certificate from the University of Cape Town (2019).